February 1st 2020 – By: William Larsen – Civilians News – “News For All Views” – Why 1500 Meters Is The “Crown Jewel” Of The Olympic Games –

-And why isn’t this a topic that’s more readily discussed in sports?
+And why isn’t this topic more readily discussed in sports?
 I don’t know, but it’s a real testament to, “the human spirit,” and the concept of, “physical evolution,” itself.

-Although, again, I wonder….. could Russell Westbrook or Kevin Durant, possibly run faster than Hicham El Guerrouj?
-I think so….. especially if more resources were put into running.
-In fact, I’m almost 100% sure… that a 3’30 mile, is possible.
+Although, again, I often wonder….. could Russell Westbrook or Kevin Durant, run faster than Hicham El Guerrouj?
+I think so….. and especially if there were more resources put into running.
+In fact, I am almost 100% sure… that a 3’30 mile, is possible.